andreynovikov95/itProger/README.md

 # itProger

-This Angular project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.0.6.
+This Angular project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.0.6 and contain two pages about cars

 ## Development server